DIFUTURE

 miracum

-MIRACUM unites ten university hospitals, two universities, and a partner from the healthcare industry, from seven German states.
-Its goal is to make clinical, image and molecular/genomic data available for use in innovative research projects – both within and across multiple institutions, via modular, scalable and federated data integration centres (DICs).
-These DICs provide an opportunity to conduct feasibility and observation studies, and evaluate real-world pathways on a large scale.
-MIRACUM will also support the recruitment of patients for clinical studies, the development of predictive models, and precision medicine.
-In an effort to strengthen biomedical informatics and medical data science, ten new professorships have already been advertised at the MIRACUM sites, with additional positions to follow.
-It will also set up a joint, multi-site master’s programme on biomedical informatics and medical data science.
+MIRACUM brings together ten university hospitals, two universities and one industry partner from seven German federal states.
+The aim is to make clinical data, image data and data from molecular/genomic studies usable for innovative research projects both on a site-specific and cross-site basis via modular, scalable and federated data integration centers.
+In addition to the fundamental possibility of conducting feasibility studies, observational studies and the investigation of “real world pathways” on a large scale with such data integration centers, MIRACUM will support the recruitment of patients for clinical trials, the development of predictive models and precision medicine.
+In order to strengthen biomedical informatics and medical data science, ten new professorships have already been advertised at the MIRACUM sites and more will follow.
+In addition, a joint, cross-location Master’s degree program in “Biomedical Informatics and Medical Data Science” is to be established.

 SMITH

-In the SMITH medical informatics consortium, more than 300 clinical, epidemiological and systems medicine employees are working to link research and healthcare systematically for the first time.
-For this purpose, the data generated daily in routine care are processed with the patients’ consent and made available to medical research in a standardized form.
-This enables researchers to better understand and analyse healthcare processes.
-Patients benefit from reliable research results, more precise diagnoses and better treatments.
+In the SMITH consortium, more than 300 clinical, epidemiological and systems medicine employees are working on linking research and care in a targeted manner.
+To this end, the data collected daily in routine care is processed with the consent of the patients and made available to medical research in a standardized form.
+This enables researchers to better understand and analyze care processes.
+Patients benefit from reliable research results, more precise diagnoses and better therapies.

 The prerequisites for linking healthcare data with research data are new technical interfaces between healthcare and biomedical research at clinical sites.
-To this end, the 19 consortium partners are jointly establishing a data architecture that enables interoperable data use from patient care and research across the boundaries of institutions and sites.
-Within this framework, the university hospitals participating in the consortium have established sustainable data integration centers (DIC) in Aachen, Bonn, Essen, Halle, Hamburg, Jena and Leipzig.
-The network partners Ruhr University Bochum, the Düsseldorf University Hospital and the University Medical Center Rostock are preparing to establish a DIC.
+To this end, the 19 consortium partners are jointly establishing a data architecture that enables the interoperable use of data from patient care and research across the boundaries of institutions and locations.
+With this in mind, the university hospitals participating in the consortium have established sustainable data integration centers in Aachen, Bonn, Essen, Halle, Hamburg, Jena and Leipzig.
+The networking partners Ruhr University Bochum, Düsseldorf University Hospital and Rostock University Hospital are preparing to set up a DIZ.

 The consortium demonstrates the functionality and added value of intelligent and responsible data use through one methodological use case and two clinical use cases in the areas of intensive care and infectious medicine.